 Testing the objectives of the Site Allocations DPD is necessary to ensure that the objectives are in accordance with sustainability principles.
 The way this will be done is to test these objectives against the sustainability objectives.
-The table below presents a matrix comparing the objectives60.
+Table 5.2 presents a matrix comparing the objectives.65

-The objectives of the Site Allocations DPD as identified are:
+The objectives of the Site Allocations DPD as identified in the scoping report are:

-- 1. To ensure a high standard of design from new developments - 2.
-That development protects and enhances the amenity values of the local area, identifying key environmental and cultural features - 3.
-To create safe and attractive environments - 4.
-That development helps create a more sustainable Lewisham - 5.
-To allocate sites to meet the strategic intent of the Core Strategy.
+- 1. To facilitate development by allocating sites to meet the Core Strategy's strategic objectives and priorities and implement its spatial strategies. - 2.
+To facilitate development which protects and enhances the amenity of the local area, identifying key environmental and cultural features. - 3.
+To ensure a high standard of design from new developments. - 4.
+To create safe and attractive environments. - 5.
+To secure development that helps create a more sustainable Lewisham.